melissamonk-NOAA/Vermilion_2021/doc/north.md

 sampling rates and producing estimates with finer spatial and temporal resolution.
 The CRFS also employs onboard CPFV observers, providing spatially referenced, drift-level estimates of catch and discard for a subset of anglers on observed groundfish trips, as well as length composition data for discarded catch.
 These data are extremely valuable to stock assessment (see the CRFS Onboard Index of Abundance Index for further details).

-CRFS mortality estimates for the period 2005-2020 were queried from [RecFIN] (www.recfin.org).
+CRFS mortality estimates for the period 2005-2020 were queried from [RecFIN](www.recfin.org).
 Reported estimates were aggregated into subregion (north and south of Point Conception) and boat mode (PC and PR), and filtered to exclude fish caught in Mexican waters.
 Shore modes were a minor component of the recreational catch and were combined with the PR mode.